 During the late summer of 2015, agency staff members documented a largescale bluetongue outbreak in District 1.
 In certain areas, WDFW received many reports of large numbers of dead deer.
 The extraordinary bluetongue outbreak in 2015 was brought about by the severe drought in northeast Washington.
-No outbreak was detected in 2016, 2017, or 2018, and it is hard to predict what may happen in 2019.
+No outbreak was detected in subsequent years, and it's hard to predict when the next outbreak may occur.
 More information about bluetongue can be found here.